Course program autumn 2017

 - Coding methods

-After you have passed all laborations and the written exam, then you will get a grade for the complete course, which is identical to the grade that you got on the written exam.
+After you have passed all laborations and the written exam, you will get a grade for the complete course, which is identical to the grade that you got on the written exam.

 Please observe that the following schedule should be interpreted as an indication about approximately when different topics are treated.